Board of Directors

 Gordon Allen rejoined the Board in 2020, having previously served as Chair from 08-17.
 Gordon has served on many non-profit boards in New Hampshire, as well as teaching economics.
 He was also Executive Director of the Monadnock Workshop in Peterborough.
 Gordon also serves as the Founding Chair of WNHN-FM.
 (Antrim, NH )

-Ken Barnes, Co-Chair is a public interest lawyer.
+Ken Barnes is a public interest lawyer.
 Most recently, as a sole practitioner, his work has focused on civil rights and employment rights, including sexual harassment, unequal pay for women, and abortion rights.
 As a legal aid lawyer in NH and the South Bronx, Ken stood up for the rights of poor and low-wage people who were struggling to make ends meet.
 He has won lawsuits against state and federal agencies vindicating rights to health care, protecting children from abuse, and public access to Freedom of Information about “what our government is up to.”
 Early on in his career, Ken successfully defended a U.S. Congressman who was being sued by the Moonies, and, while at Yale Law School, he was involved in campus speech issues.
 He has done extensive volunteer work relating to immigrants’ rights and voting rights.
 (Concord, NH)

 Kelsey (Douville) Fisk presently works for America Votes in New Hampshire as part of the voting rights team.
 Kelsey's background in both issue organizing and candidate campaigns includes working as the lead organizer at Civix Strategy Group in New Hampshire, as a field manager for Forward Montana in Bozeman, Montana, and as a campaign manager for a state Senate race in New Hampshire.
 She has also worked for campaigns in Colorado and Iowa.
 Originally from New Hampshire, Kelsey is passionate about community organizing and getting outside.
 She lives in Massachusetts with her partner and her two dogs, Ken and Callie.
 (Lincoln, MA)